AkihisaNomoto/thermoreceptormodel/README.md

-# Thermoreceptor model
+# ThermoreceptorModel

-This model simulates thermoreceotor responces in the skin.
+## Overview
+ThermoreceptorModel is a comprehensive Python package designed to simulate the thermal response of skin receptors.
+This model accounts for various heat transfer processes, including conduction, convection, radiation, and the distribution of radiation within skin layers.
+It's tailored for researchers and engineers working in biophysical modeling, thermal physiology, and related fields.

-The model is based on de Dear's model (https://doi.org/10.1111/j.1600-0668.1993.t01-1-00004.x) and consider the spectral data of the skin to allow user to simulate thermal perception affected by radiation of different wavelengths.
+The model is based on [de Dear's model](https://doi.org/10.1111/j.1600-0668.1993.t01-1-00004.x) and consider [spectral data of the skin](https://doi.org/10.1007/BF00502381) to allow user to simulate thermal perception affected by radiation of different wavelengths.

+Detail equations can be found here ([link](https://doi.org/10.1016/j.indenv.2023.100003)).

+## Features
+- Simulation of skin receptors' response to varying thermal environments.
+- Incorporation of conduction, convection, and radiation heat transfer processes.
+- Detailed modeling of radiation distribution within skin layers.
+- Customizable simulation phases with different environmental conditions.

 # Requirement
 * [python3](https://www.python.org/downloads/)
 * [numpy](https://numpy.org/)
 * [pandas](https://pandas.pydata.org/)

-# Documentation
-Detail equations can be found here (link).
-This will be updated once the paper is published.

-# Installation
+## Installation
 ```bash
 !git clone https://github.com/AkihisaNomoto/thermoreceptormodel.git
 ```

-# Example
+## Example
 The following two codes are identical as the codes in the "examples" folder.

-## Example 1
+### Example 1
 This code simulates thermoreceptor response resulting from a sudden ambient temperature change.

 ```python